 A book published by the Sisters of Charity in St. Patrick’s Hospital, it charts the development of the hospital from 1869 onwards. this was an eye opening experience to be able to write this work and be given access to the hospital to see the great work of the sisters and staff (sold out).

 Discover Cork was published by the O’Brien Press in Dublin as part of their National town guide series.
 A great ABC book to how the city developed with maps and pictures.
 Part 1 focuses on the key stages of the city’s growth from early times.
 Part 2 focuses several of the city’s views, river locations, buildings and artwork.
 Still available from Amazon.
 Sold out from the O’Brien Press.

 A book co-written and co-published with Michael Lenihan.
 Michael collects Cork books, photographs and postcards.
 We worked together to bring out a book which showed Cork City, one hundred years ago through postcards.
 The book showcases some of Cork’s key throughfares and architecture.
 The streets and shops have changed but the character and essence of the streets have survived (sold out).

-Pathways Through Time, Historical Walking Trails of Cork City (2001)
+Pathways Through Time, Historical Walking Trails of Cork City (Self Publication, 2001)